dinhanhthi/dinhanhthi.com/posts/2020-11-24-for-me-only.md

 eleventyConfig.addPlugin(require("./_11ty/img-dim.js"));
 ```

-### Build faster?

-There is no `--incremental` feature in 11ty like Jekyll, we can add some folder of posts in `.eleventyignore` to not render these folders while writing other posts.

 ### Building index for search

 If there is new post / keywords in some old posts -> remove line of `pages/search-index.json.njk` in `.eleventyignore`.